Adhi1029/FS_23BAI70477_Adithyaraj/README.md

 4. Extend a multi-page React app while maintaining consistent UI/UX.

 ### Description
 Building upon previous experiments, this update enhances the existing application by replacing standard state management with Redux Toolkit for complex data flows.
 It introduces a global Context API for overarching app properties and utilizes `useMemo` to prevent unnecessary re-rendering of derived data computations.
-Additionally, a new dedicated page is integrated using React Router to demonstrate these combined features.

 ### Technologies & Concepts Used
 * **Redux Toolkit:** `configureStore`, `createSlice`, `useDispatch`, `useSelector`